cybergeist0/riemann/README.md

  ./riemann
 ```

 Ensure `c.in` contains the appropriate input before execution.
-The output will be written to `c.out`.
+The output will be written to console.